Think you may have asbestos in your home?

-If your home was built before the 1990s, then extreme care has to be exercised when handling suspected asbestos containing materials (ACMs).
-However, even if your home was constructed after 1990, there still is a possibility that asbestos materials could be present due to the importation of building materials from other countries.
+If your home was built before the 1990s, then extreme care has to be exercised when handling suspected asbestos-containing materials (ACMs).
+However, even if your home was constructed after 1990, there still is a possibility that you may have asbestos in your home.

 |Super 6 asbestos cement fencing||Asbestos cement external wall sheeting||Asbestos felt under sink drainer|